ESA – Earth Observation for Sustainable Development (EO4SD)

 The outcome

-The datasets cover around 240 GB of information for the countries and regions at different spatial resolutions.
-To ensure the data remains available after the demonstrations, the datasets produced under EO4SD were shared with the following partners by using our API :
+The datasets encompassed approximately 240 GB of information, covering countries and regions at different spatial resolutions.
+To ensure the long-term availability of these datasets beyond the demonstrations, they were shared with partner organizations via our API.
+Notable partners and collaborations included:

 - World Bank: inclusion of 15 datasets including time series information in their data catalogue